-When Over temperature /Over load occur, after the fault is cleared, the master switch has to be reset
+When over temperature /over load occur, after the fault is cleared, the master switch needs to be reset to restart the inverter.

-The Low battery voltage trip point can be customized from a defaulted value of 10VDC to 10.5VDC thru SW1 on the DIP switch.
+The low battery voltage trip point can be customized from a defaulted value of 10VDC to 10.5VDC thru SW1 on the DIP switch.

-The inverter will go to Over temp protection when the heat sink temp. $\geq 105^{\circ}\text{C}(221\,\text{F})$, and go to Fault (shutdown Output) after 30 seconds.
-The switch has to be reset to activate the inverter.
+The inverter will go to over temp protection when the heat sink temp. ≥105°C(221°F), and go to fault (shutdown Output) after 30 seconds.
+The switch needs be reset to activate the inverter.

-The Global LF series Inverter has back feeding protection which avoids presenting an AC voltage on the AC input terminal in Invert mode.
+The Global LF series inverter has back feeding protection which avoids presenting an AC voltage on the AC input terminal in inverter mode.

-After the reason for the fault is cleared, the inverter has to be reset to start working.
+After the reason for the fault is cleared, the inverter needs to be reset to start working.